hnky/blog/custom-vision-jetson-nano.md

 But first let's create a model and download the docker container.
 You can create your own model using the tutorials below or download my unmodified container.

 #### Download sample container
-This zip files containers a simple model that can classify Marge and Homer Simpson lego figures.
+This zip files contains a simple model that can classify Marge and Homer Simpson lego figures.
 [Download](https://github.com/hnky/blog/raw/master/downloads/HomerOrMarge.DockerFile.Linux.zip)

 #### Create your model